-The five-day course is a closely directed learning experience, focusing students on applying the techniques and skills necessary to design and make one pair of shoes.
+A closely directed learning experience where students are taught the techniques and skills necessary to design and make one pair of shoes.

 We appreciate that every student is different and tuition is guided to suit your skill level.